Stroke Misdiagnosis Lawyers in Pittsburgh

 - Ear Infections: Strokes and ear infections have similar symptoms, such as confusion, loss of balance, difficulty hearing, and vertigo.

-- Hypoglycemia: Strokes and hypoglycemia share some symptoms, such as confusion, dizziness, and weakness, making it difficult to differentiate between the two conditions, especially in people with diabetes who are more prone to hypoglycemia.
+Hypoglycemia: Strokes and hypoglycemia share some symptoms, such as confusion, dizziness, and weakness, making it difficult to differentiate between the two conditions, especially in people with diabetes who are more prone to hypoglycemia. - Seizure Disorders: Strokes can cause involuntary movements, confusion, and sudden loss of consciousness, all of which are common symptoms of many seizure disorders.

 - Vertigo: Nausea, dizziness, and balance problems are all symptoms of both vertigo and strokes.
 A history of vertigo in a patient may also influence this particular misdiagnosis.